Research

 Human diseases

 Most cell types in the human CNS are conserved among mammals, yet their susceptibility to disease differs across species.
-Further, many diseases (like ALS) occur uniquely in humans among closely related primate species.
+Importantly, many human diseases (such as ALS) do not occur naturally in most model organisms.
 We aim to leverage this phylogenetic variation in disease susceptibility to shed light on key pathogenic pathways.